MarcinWWW/VBA_password/README.md

 # VBA_password

-program do hakowania hasła w VBA project
+VBA project password hack program

 1. The VBE will call a system function to create the password dialog box.
 2. If user enters the right password and click OK, this function returns 1.
 If user enters the wrong password or click Cancel, this function returns 0.